-One of those legendary whitetails is the famous "Hole-in-horn" buck from Portage County, Ohio.
-This beast was found dead all the way back in 1940.
-This giant non-typical whitetail is one of the largest to ever walk the Earth and there are few mysteries still unanswered about this magnificent animal.
+One of those legendary whitetails is the famous "Hole-in-the-Horn" buck found in 1940 just outside of Akron, Ohio, in Portage County.
+This giant non-typical whitetail is one of the largest to ever walk the Earth, and its story is still surrounded by a number of mysteries.

-One of the greatest deer ever was found in Ohio's Portage County, not too far from Akron.
-The actual location was just outside the fence for Ravenna Arsenal.
-During World War II, nearly 14,000 people worked there producing munitions for the war effort.
-Today this military base is known as Camp James A. Garfield and serves as a training camp for the Ohio National Guard.
+The actual location was just outside the fence of Ravenna Arsenal, where nearly 14,000 people worked to produce munitions during World War II.
+Today, this military base is known as Camp James A. Garfield and serves as a training camp for the Ohio National Guard.

-One thing that bears mentioning about this buck is that in the 1940s, the Buckeye State was not exactly the deer haven it is known as today.
-Wildlife management was not a thing from the time of the first settlers to the area in the late 1700s to the late 1800s.
-A booming fur trade and a need for venison led to deer being killed by the thousands.
-By the early 1900s, whitetails had been completely wiped out in Ohio.
-Fortunately, hunting seasons were ceased and programs to re-introduce the animals to the wild began shortly after.
-Still, in the early 1940s, the deer population in Ohio was still extremely low.
-Ohio would not have an established season for another three years, which is what makes the story of this buck even more amazing.
+Ironically, the Buckeye State was not exactly the deer haven it is known as today back in the 1940s.
+Wildlife management wasn't exactly a priority for the area's first settlers in the late 1700s to the late 1800s.
+A booming fur trade and a need for venison led to the death of thousands of deer.
+By the early 1900s, whitetails had been completely wiped out in Ohio, but that fortunately did lead to the cessation of hunting seasons and the start of programs to reintroduce animals to the wild.
+The deer population in Ohio was still extremely low, however, which kept Ohio from having an established season for another three years, and makes the story of this particular buck that much more interesting.

 Who found the Hole in the Horn buck?

-In any case, according to Legendary Whitetails, the buck may have been spotted by an engineer riding on a passing train and was then later recovered.
-We do not know what killed this legendary buck, but the prevailing theory is it was struck by a train because of the proximity to the railroad tracks.
-We may never know for sure as the buck was allegedly heavily decomposed already.
-The workers recovered the antlers only and the rest was history.
+According to Legendary Whitetails, the buck may have been recovered after an engineer spotted it from a passing train.
+We do not know what killed this legendary buck, but the prevailing theory says it was struck by a train because of the proximity to the railroad tracks.
+We may never know for sure, though, as the buck was allegedly heavily decomposed by the time of recovery—the workers only recovered the antlers and the rest was history.

 Shortly after its discovery, the massive antlers came into the possession of a man named Charlie Flowers, an engineer with Erie Railroad Company.
-According to Legendary Whitetails it is not known how he came to own the antlers.
-The important detail here is Flowers sold the rack to the Kent Canadian Club.
-The bar is in Kent, Ohio is still open and running to this day.
+According to Legendary Whitetails, how he came to own the antlers still remains unknown, but Flowers sold the rack to the Kent Canadian Club, a bar in Kent, Ohio, which is still open and running to this day.
 It may be hard to fathom today, but the selling price was only $25.

 In any case, the buck was mounted by a taxidermist and then spent almost 40 years hanging over the bar.
-Only local hunters knew of the deer's existence.
-The deer remained in relative obscurity until 1977 when noted antler collector Larry Huffman first saw a photo of the Hole in the Horn.
-Unfortunately, Huffman had no other details on the big buck to go on.
-Fast-forward four years later to around 1982 when he was shown the photo again by noted antler collector Fred Goodwin of Maine.
-Goodwin had a lead on the deer's location, and in 1983, Huffman visited the Kent Canadian Club to see the deer for himself.
+Only local hunters even knew of the deer's existence, keeping it in relative obscurity until 1977 when antler collector Larry Huffman first saw a photo of the Hole in the Horn.
+Four years later, another antler collector, Fred Goodwin, showed him the photo again with a lead on the deer's location.
+In 1983, Huffman visited the Kent Canadian Club to see the deer for himself.

 In the early 80s, interest in big antlers and the record books was just starting to take off.
 Huffman recognized the rack's significance and quickly acquired the deer as part of the "Legendary Whitetails" collection.
-It was the perfect time for the antlers to change hands as the Club had recently started to recognize this was a special animal and it deserved to be seen by more people.
-It didn't take long for news to spread this deer could potentially rival the new world record "Missouri Monarch" buck which had been found just two years earlier outside of St. Louis.
+It was the perfect time for the antlers to change hands, as the Club had recently started to recognize this was a special animal that deserved more public recognition.
+It didn't take long for news to spread that this deer could potentially rival the new-world-record "Missouri Monarch" buck, which had been found just two years earlier outside of St. Louis.

-Huffman's initial measurements of the Hole in the horn revealed the buck would likely score somewhere between 330 and 350 inches, with nearly 200 inches of that score coming from the rack's many abnormal points.
-The first official measurer to put tape to the deer was Boone & Crockett scorer Phil Wright in August of 1983 and his initial scoring of 342 3/8 appeared to blow the Monarch's 333 7/8-inch score out of the water.
+Huffman's initial measurements of the Hole in the Horn revealed the buck would likely score somewhere between 330 and 350 inches, with nearly 200 inches of that score coming from the rack's many abnormal points.
+Boone & Crockett scorer Phil Wright was he first to officially measure the buck in August of 1983, giving it an initial scoring of 342 3/8, which blew the Monarch's 333 7/8-inch score out of the water.

-However, to be official, Boone and Crockett Club requires a panel scoring verification session with top officials for all world record entrants.
-Long story short, when the scorers finally finished their work, they came up with a net score of 328 2/8 inches, which put it just below the Monarch in the number two position all-time.
-It is worth noting that the Monarch's initial scoring session showed a score of 325 3/8 points before it gained more in a panel scoring session.
+However, Boone and Crockett Club requires a panel scoring verification session with top officials for all world-record entrants.
+By the end, they came up with a net score of 328 2/8 inches, which put it just below the Monarch in the No. 2 all-time position.
+Ironically, the Monarch's initial scoring session showed a score of 325 3/8 points before it gained more in a panel scoring session.

-Although this is also a deer that could probably be measured a dozen different times and you could come up with a dozen different scores.
+Additionally, this is a deer that could probably be measured a dozen different times and you could come up with a dozen different scores.
 Interpreting B&C's rules gets extremely difficult when a buck is this wildly non-typical and has so many points.
-As Huffman notes, every scorer is going to have a different interpretation of how to score a deer like this.
-We may never know which one is the bigger of the two.
+As Huffman notes, every scorer is going to have a different opinion of how to score a deer like this.
+We may never know which one is truly the bigger of the two.

 Perhaps the bigger controversy over this deer is the buck's namesake.
 There is a small hole in one of the club-like drop tines of the right antler that has confounded hunters for decades now.
 There are three theories to how the deer got this hole, and at least two of them have conflicting eyewitness accounts as to what caused it.

-The first theory, and by far the most popular, is the hole was caused by a bullet from a gun.
-Many have speculated over the years the hole is the right size and consistency for a .22 long rifle.
-Perhaps an opportunistic farmer, squirrel, or rabbit hunter could not help themselves upon seeing the giant and took a pot shot?
-Even knowing deer were not legal game at the time in Ohio?
+The first theory, and by far the most popular, is that the hole was caused by a bullet from a gun.
+Many have speculated over the years the hole is the right size and consistency for a .22 Long Rifle bullet.
+Perhaps an opportunistic farmer, squirrel, or rabbit hunter could not help themselves upon seeing the giant and took a pot shot even though deer weren't legal game at the time in Ohio?
 This theory stirs the imagination a bit as it makes us wonder if perhaps the second-greatest whitetail of all time was poached.

-The second theory comes from that eyewitness we mentioned earlier, George Winter.
-When Huffman interviewed Winter back in the early 90s, Winter claimed he knew the secret of the hole.
+The second theory comes from Winter, who claimed he knew the secret of the hole in his interview with Huffman back in the early 90s.
 Winter said one of the wires from the fence was sticking through the antler at the time of the discovery.
 From there, hunters theorized the buck's thrashing may have caused the wire to slowly bore the hole as the deer died.